Best Endurance Ride Horse Breeds + Exactly What To Look For

 Slim muscles

-We are looking for what is known as “slow-twitch muscles.”
+We are looking for what is known as “slow-twitch muscles”.

 This has to do with the fibers in the muscles.
-They should be slow-twitch fibers that burn fewer calories and work with low blood pressure.
+They should be slow-twitch fibers that will burn fewer calories and work with low blood pressure.

 A strong will

-So, what is the right type of temper for a horse here?
+So what is the right type of temper for a horse here?

 This is what you should look for: